 A Little Bit About Me

 Hello everyone!
 I’m Adriana.
 I was born and raised in Romania and moved to America with my family in the early 90s after the fall of communism.
 Some of you may know me from my many years working at Mountainside, but many probably don’t know me at all.

-My journey at Mountainside began December 2013.
-During my seven plus years at Mountainside, I have worn many hats – from billing specialist to alumni coordinator, and most recently, I managed our newest location in NYC, Mountainside Chelsea.
-As I was just getting used to managing the daily operations here, March 2020 happened and, just like the rest of NYC and the world, we sadly had to close our doors to our recovery hub and wait until “we flattened the curve.”
+My journey at Mountainside began in December 2013.
+During my seven-plus years at Mountainside, I have worn many hats—from billing specialist to alumni coordinator, and most recently, I managed our newest location in New York City, Mountainside Chelsea.
+As I was just getting used to managing the daily operations here, March 2020 happened and, just like the rest of NYC and the world, we sadly had to close our doors to our recovery hub and wait until we “flattened the curve.”

-On April 6th, we kicked off Step into Recovery, or as I like to call it, Step, a recovery support meeting that took on a step each week, with different topics each day.
-I am not a clinician, counselor, or a recovery coach.
+On April 6th, we kicked off Step into Recovery, or as I like to call it, Step, a recovery support meeting that takes on a different step each week.
+I am not a clinician, counselor, or recovery coach.
 I’m simply a girl that works at Mountainside and manages facilities, so I wasn’t sure what to expect.
 My role in the meetings initially was for tech support.
-I was there to help anyone who had issues with the virtual world we were all now suddenly living in.
+I was there to help anyone who had issues with the virtual world we were all suddenly living in.
 I was shy, reserved, almost never turned my camera on, and was always muted.